Mt. Yangbew (Travel Guide): How to Get there, What to See

 Tips and Reminders

-1. The best time to visit Mt Yangbew is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets and an occasional sea of clouds.
+1. The best time to visit Mt Yangbew is during the early morning and late afternoon to catch sight of spectacular sunrises and sunsets and an occasional sea of clouds.

 2. Always pay the corresponding fees.
 That is one way for you to help the local economy and the lives of the locals there.